irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 The naming conventions are partly inconsistent for historical reasons.
 The code should however converge on the following:
 - Use the defined abbreviations in identifiers.
-- Variables names: Should use camelCase.
+- Variables names: Should use camelCase/CamelCase.
-    - Variables containing structs or instances of classes: Should have an uppercase initial.
+    - Structs, instances of classes: Uppercase initial.
-    - All other variables: Should use a lowercase initial.
+    - All other variables: Lowercase initial.
     - Exception: Variables which are direct analogues to zVariables are named as the corresponding zVariables, i.e. SCREAMING_SNAKE_CASE most of the time.